rootwork/rootwork.org/hugo/content/about.md

 # lastmod: '2014-04-29' # Appends 'edited on' to the publish date

 slug: 'about'
-# aliases:
+aliases:
-#   -
+  - about-ivan-boothe

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-description: "I'm into frontend engineering (especially back-of-the-frontend), creative social protest and radical nonviolent praxis.
-These things go together more than you think." # For SEO and social media snippets.
+  I'm into frontend engineering (especially back-of-the-frontend), creative social protest and radical nonviolent praxis.
+These things go together more than you think.

 draft: false
 featured: false